Pallinder/SwiftSillynameExample/README.md

 SwiftSillynameExample
 =====================

-Stupid little example app of an app built in Swift
+Example of a super simple app for IOS written in apples new swift language.